gregwebs/StateTree/README.md

 Most other statechart libraries ask you to give a large JSON structure to describe your state chart.
 JSON hierarchy looks nice, but these structures normally rely on strings that are a typo away from silent error.
-StateTree instead uses setter methods because they will always fail immediately at runtime if mis-typed.
+StateTree instead uses setter methods because they will always fail immediately at runtime if mistyped.
 StateTree leverages TypeScript to reduce bugs in the implementation.
-You can also use TypeScript in your usage of this library to move some errors to compile time and get autocompletion.
+You can also use TypeScript in your usage of this library to move some errors from runtime to compile time and also to get better autocompletion.

-# Requirements
+# Dependencies

-lodash/underscore
+lodash/underscore (this dependency can be removed in the future)

 # Development Requirements